 The Problem

-Most budgeting tools are concentrated on monthly budgeting, figuring out where money is going, at the end of month.
-You don’t see impact of overspending instantly.
+Most budgeting apps are concentrated on where money is going, after you’ve already spent.
+You don’t see impact of overspending until its too late.

 The solution

-Building Orbit was a deep dive into product reasoning.
+Building Orbit was a deep dive into product reasoning and pushing the web platform to its limits.

 Technical sheet